Cyber Bullying at Work

 The two main types of non-intentional cyber-bullying are:

-1. An admirerYou may experience an admirer at work who would like to establish a closer friendship or relationship with you.
-Admirers will sometimes use e-mail or social media to 'test the waters' first as the fear of rejection is often far less if an approach is made that way.
+1. Persistence of an admirerYou may experience an admirer at work who would like to establish a closer friendship or relationship with you.
+Admirers will sometimes use e-mail or social media to 'test the waters' first as the fear of rejection is often lessened if an approach is made that way.
 However, people have been rightfully prosecuted for Sexual Harassment where persistent electronic communication (texts/emails etc) follows, especially if they have been rejected and told to stop.
 This type of cyber-bullying has even led to cases of stalking outside work and so is particularly important to prevent at an early stage.

 2. Invasion of privacyThis type of bullying involves sharing someone's private data online.
 This can be posting any personal details which can be viewed by the general public, or other colleagues at work, which you would not normally want to share.
 Clearly giving your phone number privately to one other colleague on your team will not fall under the umbrella term bullying, but for example posting your personal telephone number or home address on a site which can be viewed by all your colleagues across the whole business (including other national offices) will do.